 Interior Design in 2026

-The U.S. interior design industry generates $22 billion annually, employing over 100,000 designers.
-Whether you're pursuing a career, hiring a designer, or decorating your own space, understanding design styles, tools, and costs is essential.
-From Art Deco glamour to Victorian elegance to modern minimalism, interior design transforms spaces into experiences.
+The U.S. interior design industry generates over $41 billion annually, employing more than 100,000 designers across nearly 17,500 firms.
+Whether you are pursuing a career, hiring a designer, or decorating your own space, understanding design styles, tools, and costs is essential.
+From Art Deco glamour to Victorian elegance to modern minimalism, interior design transforms spaces into experiences that shape how people live, work, and feel.

 Career Path